jgarber623/svgeez/README.md

 $ svgeez build --source ~/Sites/sixtwothree.org/images/icons --destination ~/Sites/sixtwothree.org/images --with-svgo
 ```

 Optimizing source SVG files with SVGO is done on-the-fly and the original files are left intact.
-Depending on the number of individual SVG files in the source directory, using the `--with-svgo` option can add considerable time to SVG sprite generation.
+Depending on the number of individual SVG files in the source folder, using the `--with-svgo` option can add considerable time to SVG sprite generation.

 ## Working with SVG sprites